Header.avif

 • Detailed issue tracking strengthens oversight across complex project processes

-• Reporting tools support monitoring of operational progress across initiatives
+• Reporting tools support the monitoring of operational progress across initiatives

 Cons